ibmresilient/resilient-community-apps/fn_cve_search/README.md

 #About This Package

-This Common Vulnerability Exposures function provides a way to search for vulnerabilities from CVE Database,
-     function offers below mentioned ways to search for vulnerabilities.
+The Common Vulnerability Exposures (CVE) database is .
+This function provides a way to search for vulnerabilities from the CVE database and it implements different ways to search the database such as:

 * Browse
 * Search